reinkaoss/reinkaoss/README.md

 Web Development student
 -----------------------

-* 🌍  I'm based in London
+*  I'm based in London
-* ✉️  You can contact me at [victorbiscio1@hotmail.com](mailto:victorbiscio1@hotmail.com)
+*  You can contact me at [victorbiscio1@hotmail.com](mailto:victorbiscio1@hotmail.com)
-* 🧠  I'm learning JavaScript
+*  I'm currently learning JavaScript/AJAX
-* 🤝  I'm open to collaborating on Web development and gaming projects
+*  I'm open to collaborating on Web development and gaming projects

 ### Skills